bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `runtime.exs`: extra configuration which is loaded at runtime (vs the others which are only loaded once at compile time, i.e. when you build a release)
 - `bonfire_*.exs`: configs specific to different extensions, which are automatically imported by `config.exs`

 You should *not* have to modify the files above.
 Instead, overload any settings from the above files using env variables or in `./.env`.
+If any settings in the `.exs` config files are not available in env or in the instance settings UI, please open an issue or PR.

-## Step 2 - Install
+## Step 3 - Install

 ### Option A - Install using Co-op Cloud (recommended)
-[https://coopcloud.tech](https://coopcloud.tech) is an alternative to corporate clouds built by tech co-ops, and provides very useful tools for setting up and managing many self-hosted free software tools using ready-to-use "recipes".

-If you're interested in hosting Bonfire alongside other open and/or federated projects, we recommend installing [Abra](https://docs.coopcloud.tech/abra/), [setting up a co-op cloud server](https://docs.coopcloud.tech/operators/) and using the [Bonfire recipe](https://recipes.coopcloud.tech/bonfire) (which provides it's own instructions, so read that and you can mostly ignore this document) to set up an instance.
+Follow the instructions in the coop-cloud recipe readme.

 ### Option B - Install using Docker containers (easy mode)